 EY, PwC, Deloitte, and KPMG seem equally massive and appealing to recent graduates looking to start their consulting careers.
-However, upon extensive research, I discovered slight differences between KPMG and its group competitors based on top-line figures and in-depth analysis of their services and culture.
+However, upon extensive research, I discovered subtle differences between KPMG and its group competitors.

 KPMG (Klynveld Peat Marwick Goerdeler) is the smallest firm in terms of revenue and the number of employees from the other ‘Big 4.’